tau-prolog/tau-prolog/README.md

 For further information, check the [Documentation](http://tau-prolog.org/documentation).

 ## Downloads
 You can download a custom bundle including only the modules you need [here](http://tau-prolog.org/downloads#custom).
 Source code of Tau Prolog is available on [GitHub](/modules).
-You can install Tau Prolog from [npm](https://www.npmjs.com/tau-prolog):
+You can also install Tau Prolog from [npm](https://www.npmjs.com/tau-prolog):
 ```shell
 $ npm install tau-prolog
 ```